blacktop/lporg/README.md

 ## Why

-This project is meant to help people setting up brand new Macs or to keep all of their Mac's Launchpad Folders in sync.
+This project is meant to help people setting up a brand new Mac **or** to keep all of their `Launchpad Folders` in sync across devices.

 ## Install